KJoWu/Laughify/README.md

 # RichLaughify™ - Hackathon Landing Page

 ## Description
-This is a **landing page** for a fictional **mobile app** created for a hackathon.
+This is a **landing page** for a **mobile app** created for a hackathon.
 It humorously "teaches" you how to laugh like a billionaire.
 The app promises to help you master elite laughs for success, wealth, and social dominance (allegedly).

 ## Technologies Used